ucb-art/RocketToX/README.md

 "x" should be the same as in "int:x".
 For whatever reason, you can't put peripheral memories as the first of the address map entries.
 Chisel won't error out, but just don't do it, because your testbench will fail.

 > Note: SMI uses 64 bit longs, whereas **Configs.scala** maps memories in bytes.
 Therefore, for 2048 longs, you need to allocate 2048*8 bytes.
+Also, the memory size should be a **power of 2** (although you don't need to actually make memories to that size in your accelerator), otherwise you'll get compilation errors.
+Note: You can add a memory size parameter in *Configs.scala*.

 Now see if your changes compile + you can run a basic test (this time using the Verilog simulator).